Making an impression (but not in a good way)

 In February 2011 I fell off the stage while giving a presentation.

-I was talking about using social media on projects to PMI’s UK Chapter, giving The Presentation With The Mixed Feedback that I also delivered in Washington the year before.
+I was talking about using social media on projects to PMI’s UK Chapter, giving The Presentation With The Mixed Feedback that I also delivered at the PMI Global Congress in Washington the year before.
 The event was hosted in the wonderful Thomson Reuters auditorium, although it was daunting to know that I was using the same podium as the Prime Minister, as the company hosts many important media events there as well.

 The stage in the auditorium is free-standing, and it doesn’t reach back to the wall.
 I was too short for people to see me over the podium and my open laptop, so I stood to the side of it.
 That meant I couldn’t quite see my laptop screen, so every so often I took a step back to remind myself of my notes, displayed via PowerPoint’s Presenter Mode.